TheoKVA/raffaello-docs/docs/intro.md

 ```
 This layer architecture has multiple advantages:
 - `Effects` can be added indivudually on the layers and not blogbally.
-- Drawing `Text` on a layer add dynamic `bound` properties to this layers, wich can be used to draw on another layer using `this.canvas.layers[x].bounds.minX` for exemple.
+- Drawing elements, like `Text`, on a layer add dynamic `bound` properties to this layers, wich can be used to draw on another layer using `this.canvas.layers[x].bounds.minX` for exemple.
-- It prevent the need to redraw all the canvas, just to update a small part of it.
+- It prevent the need to redraw all the canvas, just to update one layer part.

-## Features
+## Main features

 - **Simplified inputs**: RAFFAELLO streamlines the image creation process by offering a simple set of inputs.
 Users fill in text content, adjust text fields, and upload images for seamless integration into the final design.